mantidproject/mantid/docs/source/tutorials/mantid_basic_course/loading_and_displaying_data/01_loading_data.rst

 Loading a File
 ==============

-First, let's load the dataset MAR11060.raw collected on the ISIS MARI
+First, let's use the Workspaces Toolbox to load the dataset MAR11060.raw collected on the ISIS MARI
 instrument:

 #.
 In Workbench click on the the "Load" button (as shown highlighted in